77. Expect to be liked ... and you'll be more likable!

 Data point of the week

-Research shows that our expectations of how others feel about us becomes a self-fulfilling prophecy.
-If we expect people not to like us, then they are less likely to, and vice versa.
-When study subjects were given false information that a new acquaintance either liked or disliked them, it led to them actually being liked or disliked by the new acquaintance in a subsequent interaction.
+Research shows that if we expect people not to like us, then they are less likely to, and vice versa.
+When study subjects were given false information that a new acquaintance either liked or disliked them, it led to them actually BE liked or disliked by the new acquaintance in a subsequent interaction.

-One study identified interpersonal warmth as the key mediator between our expectations and other people's reactions to us.
-Their hypothesis—which was confirmed in two separate experiments—was that if people expect to be accepted, they will behave warmly, which in turn will lead other people to accept them; if they expect to be rejected, they will behave coldly, which will lead to less acceptance.
+Another study identified interpersonal warmth as the key mediator between our expectations and other people's reactions to us.
+Their hypothesis was that if people expect to be accepted, they’ll behave warmly, which leads to other people accepting them.
+If they expect to be rejected, they’ll behave coldly, which leads to other people distancing themselves.

 In one of the experiments, before having a face-to-face interaction with a stranger, participants were given a handwritten note from the other person admitting that they were often anxious about whether other people liked them.
 For subjects who initially had low expectations of acceptance, receiving this note increased their warmth and they were more likely to be liked.
-Receiving the note did not change the behavior or likability of subjects who already had high expectations of acceptance.
+Receiving the note didn’t change the behavior or likability of subjects who already expected to be accepted.

 Reflection

 It makes sense that when we expect rejection, we self-protect by being more distant.
 That pretty much sums up my social interactions in my 20s.
 I was often described as “aloof” or “reserved” … but it would have been more accurate to say I was shy and insecure!
-Had I been aware of this research (that mostly didn’t exist at the time) and expected to be liked—or recognized that most other people were anxious too—I would have behaved like a much friendlier person!
+What would have happened if I expected to be liked—or if I acknowledged that most other people are walking around feeling anxious too?
+I probably would have been much warmer and friendlier … and made deeper friendships.

-If we’re making up how people feel about us, why not tell a story that positively impacts behavior and outcomes?
+If we’re making up how people feel about us, why not tell a story that impacts us positively?
 What would happen if you adopted the attitude “liked until proven disliked” rather than the reverse?

 Connection Skill & Action Step: Expect People to Like You

-In the era of curated social media posts, it can be harder than ever to remember that we’re all human, with fears an insecurities.
-When we actively remind ourselves of that—and focus on putting other people at ease and making them feel liked—we’ll behave much more warmly than if we’re focused on whether or not they like us.
+In the era of curated social media posts, it can be harder than ever to remember that we’re all human, with fears and insecurities.
+When we actively remind ourselves of that—instead of wondering whether or not other people like us—we’ll behave much more warmly and focus on putting them at ease and making them feel liked.

 Expecting a positive reaction can also help relax nerves in performance situations like a job interview, presentation, or public speaking.
 Try to imagine being warmly received rather than anticipating being judged.